MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/trusted-launch-vm-deploy.md

 # [Create using CLI](#tab/azure-cli)

-To create a Trusted launch Arc VM on Azure Stack HCI, follow the steps in the [Create Arc virtual machines on Azure Stack HCI](create-arc-virtual-machines.md) using Azure CLI, with the following changes:”
+To create a Trusted launch Arc VM on Azure Stack HCI, follow the steps in the [Create Arc virtual machines on Azure Stack HCI](create-arc-virtual-machines.md) using Azure CLI, with the following changes:

-1. Create a VM image using a [supported](trusted-launch-vm-overview.md#guest-operating-system-images) VM guest OS image by Trusted launch from Azure Marketplace.
+1. Create a VM image using a [supported VM guest OS image](trusted-launch-vm-overview.md#guest-operating-system-images) by Trusted launch from Azure Marketplace.
 For more information, see [Create Azure Stack HCI VM image using Azure Marketplace](/azure-stack/hci/manage/virtual-machine-image-azure-marketplace?tabs=azurecli).

 1. Create a VM using CLI as follows: